16 Camping Hacks You’ll Wish You Knew Earlier

 Sharpener for Fishing Gear

-We bought a couple of diamond stick sharpeners at the local hardware store and use them to keep things sharp in our fishing tackle box.
+We bought a couple of diamond stick sharpeners at the local hardware store four our camping tree and use them to keep things sharp in our fishing tackle box.
 Stuff like hooks and pocketknives sharpen up fast.
 The sharpeners are small and fit nicely into the overstuffed box!

 Grill on the Go

 A lot of grills are called 'portable'—usually that means they're just small.
 But Char-Broil's rugged Grill2Go was actually designed to be hauled around.
 It has a sturdy base, a top that snaps closed for transport and it runs on portable propane bottles.
 For those big grill-outs, it can run on larger propane tanks using an optional hose and adapter.
 It comes with an infrared grill surface, which makes sense because of the close proximity of the burners to the grate.
 It's a perfect grill for camping, tailgating and road trips.
 Plus: 10 Things You Should Know About Gasoline

 Tough Labels for Soft Bags